Parable of the Renegades

-“Since fugu is made from tiger blowfish, one of the most poisonous animals in the world, the poison we are talking about is called ‘tetrodotoxin’,” Kawaguchi spoke again after organizing his thoughts.
+“Since fugu is made from tiger blowfish, one of the most poisonous animals in the world, the poison we are talking about is called ‘tetrodotoxin.’”
+Kawaguchi spoke again after organizing his thoughts.
 “If I remember correctly, the first sign you have been poisoned is a strange numb feeling in your mouth.
-Then you will find it very hard to breathe to the point of suffocation.
+Then you will find it very hard to breathe.
 Your body will stop moving, and then slowly and painfully… you will die.”

 As if on cue, the sliding door opened by a small gap.
 It was just enough for a chef in his plain white uniform to poke his head in and see the results of his work.